The curse of isotropy: from principal components to principal subspaces: Discussion

 \section{Discussion}

 We raised an important issue---the \textit{curse of isotropy}---about the isotropic variability of principal components under Gaussian models with repeated covariance eigenvalues, and showed that these models should often be assumed in practice according to the principle of parsimony.
-We developed a simple methodology---\textit{principal subspace analysis}---based on generative modeling and flags of subspaces to spot this curse in practice and transition from fuzzy principal components to much-more-interpretable principal subspaces.\footnote{The code is available on GitHub: \url{https://github.com/tomszwagier/principal-subspace-analysis}.}
+We developed a simple methodology---\textit{principal subspace analysis}---based on generative modeling and flags of subspaces to spot this curse in practice and transition from fuzzy principal components to much-more-interpretable principal subspaces.